 - colors: Black walnut, cobalt blue, regal rose

 - Folds to just about 7″ – one of the smallest.

 - Weighs just 8 lbs.

-- Can be used by a 400 lbs. person- more than the other 3.
+- It can be used by a 400 lbs. person- more than the other 3.

 - Supports seniors as tall as 6’8″.